 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve policies, aims and objectives.
-It can, therefore, only provide reasonable and not absolute assurance of effectiveness.
+It can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of Trust policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
-The system of internal control has been in place in Nunthorpe Multi Academy Trust Limited for the year 1 September 2022 to 31 August 2023 and up to the date of approval of the annual report and financial statements.
+The system of internal control was in place in Nunthorpe Multi-Academy Trust Limited throughout this period and up to the date of approval of the annual report and financial statements.
 The Trust's Financial Manual is reviewed by Trustees annually.